amaysim-au/amaysim-logger-ruby/README.md

 AmaysimLogger.debug(msg: 'bar', other: :attribute)
 # {"msg":"bar","log_timestamp":"2016-01-22 15:46:22 +1100 AEDT","other":"attribute"}

+# if a block is given, the log will automatically include start and end time with duration.
 AmaysimLogger.warn(msg: 'baz',  other: attribute) { some_callable_stuffs }
 # {"msg":"baz","log_timestamp":"2016-01-22 15:46:22 +1100 AEDT","other":"attribute", "start_time":"2016-01-22 15:46:22 +1100 AEDT","end_time":"2016-01-22 15:46:32 +1100 AEDT","duration":10.0}
 ```